Skip to Content

 That’s it — you’re done!
 Easy, right?

-Our finished Kallax bench cushion:
+Our finished IKEA Kallax bench cushion:

 If you’re wondering how I attached the cushion to the shelving unit, I used large 3M Command Strips to attach my bench cushion to the Kallax.
 (I love Command Strips and use them for just about everything.
 Seriously, aren’t those things totally genius?!)